 Students studying midwifery at Wintec will graduate with an internationally recognised qualification and the knowledge and experience needed to own their own business as a midwife.

 Study combines theoretical knowledge with hands-on learning in real healthcare environments.
-Students will have the chance to care for women and their babies and learn about the midwifery profession through applying classroom learning in practice.
-Wintec's dedicated and experienced staff will be there to guide students every step of the way.
+Students will have the chance to care for women and their babies and learn about the midwifery profession by applying classroom learning in practice.
+Wintec staff are dedicated and experienced there to guide students every step of the way.

 If applicants don’t meet the entry requirements to the courses, Wintec offers Te Ara Pūtake My Academic Pathway (Health Pathway) that will help prepare applicants for enrolment in the programme.
-For applicants who do not have enough science credits or want to boost their science confidence before they start study, they can apply to study the short course Science Online.
+For applicants who do not have enough science credits or want to boost their science confidence before they start study, they can be referred to a short online science course.

 The teaching approach at Wintec is focused on the practical side of learning so that students get the benefits of real-world work environments.
-Students in the Centre for Health and Social Practice spend time across their programmes in work placements for credit.
-The amount of time spent on placement varies according to qualification and year; first year students will spend approximately a quarter of the year doing work placement while third year students will spend most of their time on placement.
+Students in the Centre for Health and Social Practice spend time in work placements for credit.
+The amount of time spent on placement varies according to the year of study; first-year students will spend approximately a quarter of the year doing work placement while third and fourth-year students will spend most of their time on placement.

-Wintec academic and 2019 Kudos Science Trust Award Finalist Ricci Wesselink is making a difference to student learning by flipping Wintec's education model.
-Her research and practice focuses on changing delivery to enhance learning outcomes.
+Wintec academic and 2019 Kudos Science Trust Award Finalist Ricci Wesselink is making a difference to student learning by flipping the Wintec education model.
+Her research and practice focus on changing delivery to enhance learning outcomes.